-REQUIREMENTS: 115.315: This standard has six components: (a) The facility shall not conduct cross-gender strip searches or cross-gender visual body cavity searches (meaning a search of the anal or genital opening) except in exigent circumstances or when performed by medical practitioners; (b) The agency shall not conduct cross-gender pat-down searches except in exigent circumstances; (c) The facility shall document all cross-gender strip searches and cross-gender visual body cavity searches, and shall document all cross-gender pat-down searches of residents; (d) The facility shall implement policies and procedures that enable residents to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks.
-Such policies and procedures shall require staff of the opposite gender to announce their presence when entering an resident housing unit; (e) The facility shall not search or physically examine a transgender or intersex resident for the sole purpose of determining the resident's genital status.; and (f) The agency shall train security staff in how to conduct cross-gender pat-down searches, and searches of transgender and intersex residents, in a professional and respectful manner, and in the least intrusive manner possible, consistent with security needs.
+REQUIREMENTS: 115.315: This standard has six components and 12 subcomponents.
+The six components are: (a) The facility shall not conduct crossgender strip searches or cross-gender visual body cavity searches (meaning a search of the anal or genital opening) except in exigent circumstances or when performed by medical practitioners; (b) The agency shall not conduct cross-gender pat-down searches except in exigent circumstances; (c) The facility shall document all cross-gender strip searches and cross-gender visual body cavity searches, and shall document all cross-gender pat-down searches of female inmates; (d) The facility shall implement policies and procedures that enable inmates to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks.
+Such policies and procedures shall require staff of the opposite gender to announce their presence when entering an inmate housing unit; (e) The facility shall not search or physically examine a transgender or intersex inmate for the sole purpose of determining the inmate's genital status.
+If the inmate's genital status is unknown, it may be determined during conversations with the inmate, by reviewing medical records, or, if necessary, by learning that information as part of a broader medical examination conducted in private by a medical practitioner; and (f) The agency shall train security staff in how to conduct cross-gender pat-down searches, and searches of transgender and intersex inmates, in a professional and respectful manner, and in the least intrusive manner possible, consistent with security needs.
+For each component, there are one or more subcomponents.
+The following are the subcomponents for each component.